 In the first part “avoid” project managers prefer to avoid facing problems, this approach may or may not damage your project depending on the issue.
 You can easily find the root cause analysis tools here.

-Mitigation is the process of doing actions against the issues and problems, so in this managerial approach project managers create contingency plans.
+Mitigation is the process of doing action against the issues and problems, so in this managerial approach project managers create contingency plans.

 In this phase of transferring, we can hire external companies or project managers, or management teams that can handle problems or management issues.
 But this kind of outsourcing may increase project expenses.

-Acceptances refer to failure of project because in this phase project managers can not eliminate or reduce the impact of the problem on project progress.
+Acceptances refer to the failure of a project because in this phase project managers can not eliminate or reduce the impact of the problem on project progress.

 Why Project Risk Management Plans Are Created?